 Because FRCs are so accessible within their communities and have strong connections to other services and community groups, I would like to see a National FRC Social Prescribing Service rolled out and embedded in all Family Resource Centres across Ireland.
 Social Prescribing fits seamlessly within the FRC framework, and in reality, all FRCs, in some way, participate in social prescribing, whether formally or informally.

-I know that the collective work and dedication of all involved in the Cork & Kerry Social Prescribing project will pave the way for a National FRC Social Prescribing Project, available through the network of 121 Family Resource Centres to help empower individuals to improve their mental health & wellbeing, build connections, and take part in and contribute to their community's.
+I know that the collective work and dedication of all involved in the Cork & Kerry Social Health and Wellbeing Community Referral Programme will help pave the way for a National FRC Social Prescribing Programme across the network of 121 Family Resource Centres.
+This will help empower individuals to improve their mental health & wellbeing, build connections, and participate in and contribute to their community.

 Enabling people to overcome difficulties and have an enhanced life experience is essential in building a fair and equitable society, and I believe that social prescribing can contribute to this."